-“How much screen time is okay?” is one of the trickier questions parents face in the 21st century.
-Most set rules that fall somewhere between an outright ban and a free-for-all, a moderate approach supported by the research.
+“How much screen time is okay?” is one of the trickier questions 21st-century parents face.
+Most set rules that fall somewhere between an outright ban and a digital free-for-all, a moderate approach supported by the research.
 But just as important as the quantity of screen time is the quality: What are kids doing when they’re staring at a screen?
 The difference between endless rounds of some brightly colored nonsense game and a vocabulary-building educational one, for instance, is vast.
 Kid-focused tablets are one of the best ways to limit and control screen time, but with myriad options from tech and toy companies alike, it can be difficult to strike the right balance between versatility and restrictiveness.

 The best tablets for kids are tough, compact devices that can entertain kids on the go, and, with a bit of setting up, give parents control over how and how much a kid uses their tablet.
 Our picks are available at a variety of price points, run everything from custom operating systems to stock Android, and are aimed at different kids of all different ages.
 The best part about them for parents?
 Once you pick one up, sharing your iPad becomes a thing of the past.

 We have this tablet.
 We have dropped this tablet too many times to count.
 And it's still working like it's new.
 Enough said.
 You can't beat the durability, or the price.

 Pros: This is one powerful entertainment portal.
 You can watch Amazon shows (obviously), plus HBO, Sling TV, Showtime, what have you.
 And you get instant access to over 600,000 of the most popular free and best-selling games out there.

 Cons: It’s got a mono speaker, if sound quality matters, and 8 or 16 GB of memory.
 So not a lot.
 Unless you use the cloud.